MicklesC/Remove-MSOLDirectAssignments/README.md

 # Remove-MSOLDirectAssignments
 Removes MSOL direct license assignments from users in a specified group.
 Requires the MSOnline PowerShell module and related AzureAD permissions.
+Please note that if the user's working license is directly assigned and you are running this to enable their group based license, you will need to reprocess before the account can use the group based license.
+This can cause downtime.
+I recomend doing a change request so your users don't get mad.
+Or don't.
+Whatever.
+I'm not your boss.

 ```PowerShell
 <#
 .SYNOPSIS